zenirc/zenircbot/docs/install.rst

     $ python bot.py

-Viola, your bot should connect, and go forth on its merry way.
+Voilà, your bot should connect, and go forth on its merry way.
 It wont do anything interesting until you start up services.
 You can find information on starting up :doc:`services`.